-The Ah Haa School for the Arts is a dynamic Telluride center dedicated to inspiring all people to discover, nurture, and celebrate creativity.
-The Ah Haa School offers year-round classes, workshops, art trips and retreats, open studios, lectures, Family Days, exhibitions and special events.
+The Ah Haa School for the Arts is a dynamic art school in Telluride, Colorado dedicated to inspiring all people to discover, nurture, and celebrate creativity.
+The Ah Haa School offers year-round classes, workshops, art trips and retreats, open studios, lectures, Family Days, exhibitions and special events in Telluride.
 We offer an amazing variety of classes and workshops in painting, ceramics, textile arts, sculpture, welding, stained glass, photography, acting, writing, cooking, wellness and dance.
 The School is home to the prestigious American Academy of Bookbinding, which runs multiple programs throughout the spring and fall.
-Our Visiting Artist Program brings renowned artists and students from around the country to Telluride.
+Our Visiting Artist Program brings renowned artists and students from around the country to Telluride, Colorado.
 Beginners and skilled artists alike come through our doors to learn something new, refine a skill, or revive a forgotten art.
 We offer beginning to advanced classes that last from a half-day to six weeks.
 Our teachers are local as well as nationally known artists with many years of teaching experience.

 Board of Directors

 The Ah Haa School Board of Directors is comprised of exceptional individuals who share a passion for the arts and a desire to see one of Telluride’s oldest institutions continue to succeed.
 They bring their vision and expertise to the school, helping in numerous ways, from hands-on help in setting up a gallery exhibit, to practical advice on building maintenance or finance, and fundraising.
 We also rely on the support of our generous Trustees.